 Thus, when considering the onboarding you plan for your content manager, be prepared to consider the institutional changes necessary to make this new hire successful.
 If this hire represents a new initiative at your company, make sure the rest of the company knows that, is bought in, and is ready to support this person doing their job.

-A realistic timeline for hiring and onboarding your new content manager
+What is a realistic timeline for hiring and onboarding?

 Hiring and onboarding your new content manager should not be a very lengthy process.
 Some IMPACT clients have made a hire within two weeks of posting the job, but Will thinks four to six weeks is a more realistic timeline.
 This allows you to evaluate candidates with role-specific tasks as you narrow your pool.